smaurice101/maadsbml/docs/source/usage.rst

      - THIS IS THE JSON FILE FOR THE ALGORITHM OUTPUT
    * - staging
      - THIS IS A SYSTEM FOLDER
+   * - backup
+     - THIS IS WHERE ALL YOUR BACKUP REPORTS ARE SAVED LOCALLY

 MAADSBML Docker Run Command
 ----------------